firecracker-microvm/firecracker/docs/mmds/mmds-design.md

 ## The MMDS backend

 Users can add/update the MMDS contents via the backend, which is accessible through the Firecracker API.
-Setting the initial contents involves a `PUT` request to the `/mmds` API resource, with a JSON body that describes the desired data store structure and contents.
+Setting the initial contents involves either a `PUT` request to the `/mmds` API resource with a JSON body that describes the desired data store structure and contents, or puttin the same resource in a JSON file and passing it as a command line argument with the `--metadata` parameter.
 Here's a JSON example:

 ```json
 {